 If you have decided to go ahead and get new kitchen doors for your kitchen, you may not feel quite brave enough to fit them yourself.
-The ordering, measuring and choosing bit is easy, but for some people the thought of getting out the screwdriver can be daunting.
-In this case, you need to employ a tradesman to come and fit your doors for you.
+The ordering, measuring and choosing bit is easy.
+But for some people the thought of getting out the screwdriver can be daunting.
+In this case, you need to employ a kitchen door fitter or tradesperson to come and fit your doors for you.

-Of course, for most tradesmen this should be a simple job, but it doesn't mean that you shouldn't be very choosy about who your employ to fit your kitchen doors.
+Of course, for most tradespeople this should be a simple job.
+But it doesn't mean that you shouldn't be very choosy about who your employ to fit your kitchen doors.
 Treat it like any other job you may pay someone for and make sure you choose the very best person.
 But what questions should you ask and how do you tell the rogue from the rest?

 - Always get at least three quotes before you make your decision.
 Take advantage of local advertising, recommendations from friends and online companies like Checkatrade to find tradesmen in your area.

 - Have a clear idea of what you need to be done before you invite your tradesman over for a chat.
 Do you want them to remove the old doors and dispose of them?
 Or will you be happy to do some of the work yourself?
 Knowing these factors will help your tradesman to offer a realistic quote.

 - Have a list of questions you will want to ask your tradesman at the quotation stage.
 These might include:

 - Have you completed a job like this before?